James White (North Carolina politician, died c. 1789): Biography

 In 1775, White represented Bladen County in the North Carolina House of Burgesses and the Second North Carolina Provincial Congress, both held in New Bern, alongside William Saltar.

 James White was a captain of the Bladen County Regiment of the North Carolina militia in the American Revolutionary War from 1776 to 1781.

-This James White has been confused with the James White who attended the Third, Fourth, and Fifth North Carolina Provincial Congresses who was from Currituck County by the United States House of Representatives on two of its websites.
+This James White has been confused with the James White who was a delegate to the Third, Fourth, and Fifth North Carolina Provincial Congresses who was from Currituck County by the United States House of Representatives on two of its websites.
 This James White of Bladen County is mentioned on the research collections information for the other James White as having sent a petition to the Fifth North Carolina Provincial Congress with William McRee which requested the assistance of the provincial congress to "secure property of William White, deceased, which fell into hands of now 'prisoners of this state.'"

 White lived on the road from Wilmington to Fayetteville and owned a very large number of cattle.
 During the American Revolutionary War, White had his young stepson, William Henry Beatty, herd his cattle away from the Tories with two older African American men, likely his slaves, until the war ended.